 Each Hoffman Academy unit comes with both a Listening Album and a Practice Album.
 So why do we need two different sets of recordings for each unit?
-The Listening Album, which I talked about in a previous post, is a set of recordings for your child to listen to in preparation for learning a song.
+The Listening Album, which you can learn more about here, is a set of recordings for your child to listen to in preparation for learning a song.
 The Practice Album is designed to be used after your child has learned a song to help motivate continued practice and to develop important musical skills like rhythm and ensemble performance.
 There are so many benefits to having your child play along with the Practice Album as part of their daily practice routine.
 Instead of the sound of only one instrument, the Practice Album lets students experience a rich, whole musical texture.
 It’s exciting and motivating to play when you feel like you’re contributing to something bigger than what you could do by yourself.
 The Practice Album also includes a wide range of musical styles that we’d like students to explore and enjoy, such as jazz, rock, folk, and classical.
 Most of all, it makes practicing more fun!

 In traditional piano teaching, the goal often seems to be for a child to spend a week or two learning a song until they can play it mostly right, then move on to the next one.
 Old songs are seldom, if ever, played again.
 It’s a huge loss if students aren’t encouraged to review and perfect their pieces over time.
 Review is so important because it develops musical memory and helps students to achieve deep mastery through many repetitions.
 Confident playing of a familiar piece also builds coordination, strength, and agility in the fingers.
 I would say the main purpose of our practice album is to give students a fun and easy way to make sure they review all the songs they’ve learned, every day.